fluencelabs/examples/curl_template/README.md

 # Download & return URL via curl

-An example repo to kick-off building services on Fluence.
+An example to kick-off building services on Fluence.

 What it does:
 - exploits `mounted_binaries` to call `/usr/bin/curl` on the host OS